NGxDTV/NG-Anti-CORS/README.md

 **Plugin not working?**

 - Make sure the plugin is activated
-- Check if CORS blocking is enabled for the current domain
+- Check if CORS allowing is enabled for the current domain
 - Completely reload the page (CTRL+F5)
 - Check for errors in the developer tools (F12)
+- Verify that the site is actually experiencing CORS issues that need to be bypassed

 ## Privacy and Security 🔒